vwarr/resume/resume.typ

   skills: "Networking, Rust",
-  [An HTTP reverse-proxy that supports simple JSON configuration, TLS termination, and http/2 and http/3], [Takes advantage of Rust's features for fearless process-level concurrency resulting in minimal CPU usage], )
+  [An HTTP reverse-proxy that supports simple JSON configuration, TLS termination, and http/2 and http/3], [Takes advantage of Rust's features for fearless process-level concurrency resulting in minimal CPU usage], [Deployed in a production environment to host multiple sites on a single IP address using TLS SNI] )
 #project_item(
   name: "ESP Spotify Display",